 College was the big push for the last twenty years.
 And what has it gotten us?
 Sure, a lot of millennials have degrees, but over 60% of them have student debt.
 Some of the debt is crippling, leading them to work more than they live their life – or even declare bankruptcy.

-When you choose a college, unless you get a scholarship, or have the financial means to pay out of pocket, you may acquire years of debt.
-With vocational school, you may also face debt, but in most cases, you also can get into the workforce more quicker than traditional college students.
+When you choose a college, unless you get a scholarship or have the financial means to pay out of pocket, you may acquire years of debt.
+With vocational school, you may also face debt, but in most cases, you also can get into the workforce more quickly than traditional college students.
 That means you can start your “adult” life quicker and start paying off whatever loans you had to take out sooner.
 Trade school is also cheaper than college when you look at a per-credit basis and in terms of length.
 Shorter, cheaper, and a potential for a good job outlook?
 Sounds like it’s time to get started.

 Is Trade School Right for You?
 Some Questions to Ask